cilliemalan/1kata/README.md

 x64 assembly, c, and haskell.

 # Requirements
-The sourcesa re designed to be built and run on Linux.
+The sources are designed to be built and run on Linux.
 The c and haskell sources should work in Windows with some expertise.
 The assembly one uses hardcoded Linux syscalls, so no platform independence there.